bdharrington7/nodebb-plugin-import-vanilla/README.md

-nodebb-plugin-import-ubb
+nodebb-plugin-import-vanilla
 ========================

-a UBB forum exporter to be required by [nodebb-plugin-import](https://github.com/akhoury/nodebb-plugin-import).
+A Vanilla forum exporter to be required by [nodebb-plugin-import](https://github.com/akhoury/nodebb-plugin-import).

 ### What is this?